ivelum/landing/content/solutions/_index.md

 ---
-title: Tailored solution for different industries - ivelum
+title: Tailored solutions for different industries - ivelum
 description: We build digital solutions for startups, media, edtech, healthcare, and other industries.
 We’ve earned the trust of our clients by creating safe and reliable products.
 layout: solutions
 darkHeader: true